Arksine/katapult/README.md

 [developer certificate of origin](/developer-certificate-of-origin).

 ## Notes
-- It is recommended to USB CAN device flashed with [candlelight](https://github.com/candle-usb/candleLight_fw), such as a [Canable](https://canable.io/).
+- It is recommended to use a USB-CAN device flashed with [candlelight](https://github.com/candle-usb/candleLight_fw), such as a [Canable](https://canable.io/).
 Alternatively, a device that supports Klipper's USB-CAN bridge mode works well.